Crypto-TII/TLS1.3/cpp/src/arduino/README.md

 14. Enter URL (e.g. www.bbc.co.uk) when prompted, and press return.
 A full TLS1.3 handshake followed by a resumption is attempted.
 15. Click on Clear Output and Send to repeat for a different URL (or click Send again to see SAL capabilities).

-or before executing step 9, search for $*$*$*$* in config.py and make change as indicated.
-Copy x25519.S from https://github.com/pornin/x25519-cm0/blob/main/src/x25519-cm0.S into working directory.
-Replace step 9 with
+or before executing step 9, search for $*$*$*$* in config.py and make changes as indicated.

-9a.
-Run py config.py, and select options 8, 41 and 43.
+If using miracl alone, option 3 must be selected as well.
+If using assembly language code for X25519, copy x25519.S from https://github.com/pornin/x25519-cm0/blob/main/src/x25519-cm0.S into working directory and remove option 2.
 This creates the SAL (in this case using miracl + ECC608A hardware + Pornin's x25519).